Thanasis Karagounis: Lamia

 On 3 July 2018, Lamia announced the signing of the Greek midfielder for an undisclosed fee.

 Apollon Smyrnis

 On 14 August 2019, Apollon Smyrnis announced the signing of the Greek midfielder for an undisclosed fee.

 International career

 Thanasis Karagounis made 7 appearances for Greece under-19 in the past.
 He is currently a member of the under-21 team, making 9 appearances for them so far.

 Personal life

-His brother, Vasilis, is also a professional footballer, who is currently playing for Cypriot club Ermis Aradippou FC.
+His brother, Vasilis, is also a professional footballer, who is currently playing for [Greek] second division club Kalamata FC.

-Although he shares the same surname as Giorgos Karagounis, the former captain of the Greece national football team, it was revealed at a joint interview of both players that they are not related.
+Although he shares the same surname as Giorgos Karagounis, the former captain of Greece, it was revealed at a joint interview of both players that they are not related.